 Johnny Hourihan of Vintage Builders wants new users to know that they shouldn’t be let down by lack of responses or likes.
 He says “Tell your story and never give up, it takes a while to break into anything, you have to put the time and effort into it”

-And for Jared of Banner Built, he knows it only takes one new client a year to make it worth his while — which he's already gotten in 2020.
+And for Jared of Banner Built, he knows it only takes one new client a year to make it worth his while — which he exceeds each year.
 So your efforts could pay off big for you too.